Ready to embrace the chaos? Look no further!

 When you’re ready, it’s easy to rent a bike for a day, week or extended period of time.
 You can also buy a bike for cheap (mine cost about $300 USD) just make sure it comes with a blue registration card and you test drive it before you hand any cash over.
 Take some time driving in quiet streets (Thao Dien or D7 are great) before going for it in D1, D3 or the highway.

-Keep in mind monsoon season is from May to November.
+Keep in mind monsoon season is from May to November, more or less.
 It usually pours in the afternoon each day so try not to schedule your first time on the bike in heavy rain and flooding.
 The rest of the year is hot and dry.

 It's a near guarantee you'll find hobbies, places and people you'll love in HCMC.